 Medical Assistants (MAs) are usually CNAs who are computer savvy and have a talent for organization.
 As the most diversified job in healthcare, you may assist the physician with a patient examination, draw their blood for labs and help schedule their next appointment.
 MAs keep the physician’s office or hospital department running smoothly with meticulous patient record keeping, taking vital signs and performing injections under the supervision of a physician.
 Physician offices, doctors groups and medical walk-in clinics welcome the expertise of the versatile MA.

 Psychiatric Aides (PAs) work exclusively with emotionally or mentally challenged children, teenagers and adult patients in a psychiatric facility or hospital.
 PAs help psychiatric patients organize their daily schedule, attend meals at the appropriate time and assist them with their personal care.
 PAs are usually CNAs who have received additional training from the psychiatric facility in caring for patients with mental health conditions.
 PAs perform extensive documentation on the patient’s health and mental status throughout their shift.

 - What can I expect to learn?

 - Can I find classes outside of traditional educational school?

 - What are the requirements for nursing assistant classes?

 - How long are CNA classes?

-- What happens after the completion of CNA courses?
+- What happens after I complete the CNA program?

 - Are there free CNA Classes?